yorckzhang/STAT-585X-Project/README.md

 # STAT-585X-Project
-This repository contains data and code for STAT 585X project
+This repository contains data, code and reports for STAT 585X project